illlyo/Express-Auth/README.md

 Skeleton Express app with needed files/code for proper authentication

-Things to Remember:
+Things to Remember After Cloning:
-1. Run yarn install in Command prompt to install dependencies.
+1. CD into root dir and run yarn install in Command prompt to install dependencies.

 2. Create a .gitignore and .env file, populate .env file with SECRET_KEY value. <br />
 Example:  SECRET_KEY=wqioej019fn